 Overall, though, I’d still say the course is fairly forgiving and straightforward.
 If you stay out of the trees, homes and water hazards, then it shouldn’t be hard to post a really good score.
 Otherwise, there isn’t too much to highlight about the layout.
 It all feels very familiar having played out in the desert so much over the past few years.
 I don’t want my review to sound negative, because it is a good course.
 It’s just not anything too distinctive.

 The course was in very good overall condition.
-It’s starting to brown out a little in areas, but the playability was generally quite nice.
+It was starting to brown out a little in areas, but the playability was generally quite nice.
 The tee boxes were great.
 The fairways were great to play from, though a handful had been recently aerated and I had to knock off a point for that.
 Same goes for the rough.
 It was cut low and easy to play from, but a few sections had also been punched.
 The greens were firm and rolling smooth at medium speeds (quicker than they looked).
 I was in a couple bunkers and they were excellent.

 Basically, La Quinta Country Club is yet another really solid course as part of a nice club.
 Those who maybe haven’t played as much in the desert will likely enjoy it more than those who have played a lot of similar courses out this way.
 There’s always added appeal for the exclusivity of being a guest at a private club and playing a course that is currently played by the professionals in a big tournament.
 That said, so many courses out in the Coachella Valley have been part of the tournament rotation and/or have hosted The Skins Game, so that affiliation is only as special as you want to make it.